Logiqx/gps-details/docs/devices/garmin/chipsets/products.md

 There are two distinct product numbers for the Airoha GNSS chipsets; 3865 (AG3335M, multi-band) and 3866 (AG3335MN, single-band).

-There is one anomaly where the fenix 7 Sapphire lists the GNSS product number as 3866 (AG3335MN), despite being multi-band.
+One anomaly has been spotted where the fenix 7 Sapphire lists the GNSS product number as 3866 (AG3335MN), despite being multi-band.
 This is likely because there is a single product number of 3906 for the fenix 7 series, so the system software may not distinguish between the various models.

 The Instinct 3 and Instinct E refer to the AG3335M and AG3335MN respectively.
 They also exhibit the same artefacts in gps_metadata as other Airoha-based Garmin watches.
-These observations are software-related, but strongly suggest the Instinct 3 and Instinct E use Airoha chipsets.
+These observations are software-related, but strongly suggest the Instinct 3 and Instinct E are using Airoha chipsets.

 | Product | Chipset  | Examples                                                     |
 | ------- | -------- | ------------------------------------------------------------ |